-In accordance with 2 CFR 910.126, competition eligibility for award is restricted to domestic institutions of higher education, both public and private, and domestic non-profit institutions specializing in research.
+In accordance with 2 CFR 910.126(b), eligibility for award is restricted to U.S. accredited institutions of higher education with graduate programs of study in physics, applied physics, accelerator science, and/or engineering, and with at least one faculty member working specifically in the field of accelerator physics.